 However, here’s what it showed a great number of people.
 You have the capacity to treat the most vulnerable people in your society without a shred of respect.
-You have the capacity to maliciously overreact to what could have been an administrative issue.
-You’ve shown me that you’re gutless, reactionary, and pitiful.
+You have continually shown the capacity to maliciously overreact to what could have been an administrative issue.
+You’ve shown me that a gutless, reactionary, and pitiful way to deal with this situation befitting of a junta.
 As you gentrify your city to show your face to the world, I hope you can do better by the people you claim to represent.
 After all, you do work for them.

 -Adam R Carr

 Q: You don’t understand , these people are not paying rent/not declaring taxes.

 A: Oh, but I do.
 I clearly said that this, although sometimes the case, is no reason to hire thugs to knock over carts.
 Also, clearly this is ineffective (as well as thuggish).

 Q/S: You have obviously never run a business.
 They are taking revenue away from people who pay rent!